Happymic/EEERover2024/doc/brief.md

 ## Brief

-You are requested to design a remotely-controlled rover that can explore a remote planet and survey the creatures that live there.
+You are requested to design a remotely-controlled rover that can explore a remote planet and survey the alien creatures that live there.
 Using a variety of electromagnetic signals, you must find out the name, age and magnetic polarity of each alien.

+- [ ] Add photo of aliens on arena

 A prototype of the design must be built and tested in an artificial environment in the lab.
 The quality of the design will be assessed against the following criteria: